 Reserved IPs Glossary

-A DigitalOcean Reserved IP address is a publicly-accessible static IP address that you can assign to a Droplet and then reassign to another Droplet later, as needed.
-You can implement a failover mechanism with reserved IPs to build a high availability infrastructure.
+DigitalOcean Reserved IP addresses are a publicly-accessible static IP addresses.
+Assign and reassign reserved IP addresses to Droplets as needed, or implement a failover mechanism with reserved IPs to build a high availability infrastructure.

 This glossary defines the core concepts behind reserved IPs to help build your mental model of how reserved IPs work and understand what the documentation is referring to when it uses certain terminology.